leahkemp/pipeface/docs/setup.md

 ### Tandem repeat call regions file (if running tandem repeat calling)

+> [!NOTE]
-> **_Note:_** You can create a BED file defining the tandem repeats regions you wish to call, alternatively you can use the catelog below.
+> You can create a BED file defining the tandem repeats regions you wish to call, alternatively you can use the catelog below.

 Get a copy of the Broad Institute tandem repeat catalog